-- Wear positive pressure self-contained breathing apparatus (SCBA). - Structural firefighters' protective clothing will only provide limited protection. - Always wear thermal protective clothing when handling refrigerated/cryogenic liquids.
+- Wear positive pressure self-contained breathing apparatus (SCBA). - Wear chemical protective clothing which is specifically recommended by the manufacturer.
+It may provide little or no thermal protection. - Structural firefighters' protective clothing provides limited protection in fire situations ONLY; it is not effective in spill situations. - Always wear thermal protective clothing when handling refrigerated/cryogenic liquids.